Tahir001/R/README.md

 # R
-A few R scripts used for analysis.
+Some R scripts which I've written for assignments in school, or for data analysis side projects.